CAForge/.github/profile/README.md

 <details>
 <summary><b>Why bother with this as students?</b></summary>
 <br/>
-Because these are the habits that actually matter once you're working on a real team — and it's a lot easier to build them now, on small projects, than to pick them up later under pressure.
+Because these are the habits that actually matter once you're on a real engineering team — and it's a lot easier to build them now, on small projects, than to pick them up later under pressure.
 </details>

 <br/>